 However, the team found that using Excel as a database for tracking environmental data and emissions conversions were slowing down the process and had led to the reliance on a very large and unstable data set.
 This added a level of complication when needing to access and explain the data to colleagues, particularly when personnel changes took place.

 As a manufacturer, part of Hypertherm’s sustainability journey is to increase engagement with suppliers on a wide range of key sustainability and compliance metrics, including raw materials.
 As more focus was placed on these supplier relationships and the need for varied supplier information increased, it also became clear that existing methods of sustainable supplier management were not able to support Hypertherm’s long-term goals.

-Greenstone worked with Hypertherm to migrate all of its historical environmental data into Greenstone’s Enterprise and fully implement the software across the organization.
+Greenstone worked with Hypertherm to migrate all of its historical environmental data into Greenstone’s sustainability reporting software and fully implement the software across the organization.
 All ‘Green Champions’ were trained on how to view their environmental data within the software solution.
 To increase engagement, Greenstone’s user group permissions function was implemented to ensure that these users had access to certain views only containing the data which was meaningful to them.

 “Greenstone’s software and supporting services have been instrumental in supporting our sustainability journey to ensure we have access to accurate and meaningful data that can help us set and achieve our long-term goals.”

 By implementing Greenstone’s sustainability reporting software and sustainable supply chain software solutions across its 16 sites and its direct supply chain, Hypertherm’s team was able to streamline data collection across its organization and confidently and efficiently access the accurate data required to set ambitious goals for 2030.